ankanbose848/Chat-App/README.md

 # Chat-app

-This is a simple nodejs chat web application
+This is a simple nodejs chat web application using socket.io